martiansideofthemoon/hurdles-longform-qa/README.md

 ## Human Annotations

 In the Drive link above, we have also added the human annotations used to generate the results in Table 3 and Table 15, under `human_annotations/ab_testing`.
-You can directly see the folder [here](https://drive.google.com/drive/folders/119bkIGWCZnoUaTZlkhnGLluPWr33rwg3?usp=sharing).
+You can see the folder [here](https://drive.google.com/drive/folders/119bkIGWCZnoUaTZlkhnGLluPWr33rwg3?usp=sharing).
 Each JSONL file corresponds to an experiment conducted in Table 15, which the folders contain the HTML files with answer pairs shown to annotators in a random order.
 The names of the files should be self-explanatory.

 Each JSONL file contains the KILT-formatted ELI5 QA pair for validation instances for which we have annotations.
 Here are the description of various keys ---